aqildaud/snippetbox/README.md

 ### Generating a self-signed TLS certificate

 To create a self-signed certificate using **Go's standard library**, you’ll need to know the place on your computer where the source code for the Go standard library is installed.
-If you’re using Linux, macOS or FreeBSD and followed the [official install instructions](https://go.dev/doc/install#install), then the `generate_cert.go` file should be located under `/usr/local/go/src/crypto/tls`.
+If you’re using **Linux, macOS or FreeBSD** and followed the [official install instructions](https://go.dev/doc/install#install), then the `generate_cert.go` file should be located under `/usr/local/go/src/crypto/tls`.
+If you are using **Windows**, I don't know.
 Then, follow this steps:

 1. First create a new `tls` directory in the `root` of your project repository to hold the certificate and change into it:
    ```bash